artalar/reatom/packages/async/README.md

   > You could import and use [toStringKey](https://www.reatom.dev/packages/utils#tostringkey) function from the utils package for this purposes.
 - **swr** - enable [stale while revalidate](https://web.dev/stale-while-revalidate/) pattern.
 Default is `true`.
 It allow to run fetch for the fresh data on the background and return the cached data immediately (if exist).
 Success SWR fetch will call `onFulfill` to force new data for `dataAtom`, you could change this behavior by `swr: { shouldFulfill: false }`, in this case the SWR logic is just a background silent synchronization to speedup a next fetch.
 - **withPersist** - `WithPersist` instance from one of the adapter of [@reatom/persist](https://www.reatom.dev/packages/persist).
 It will used with predefined optimal parameters for internal Map (de)serialization and so on.
+- **ignoreAbort** - define if the effect should be prevented from abort.
+The outer abort strategy is not affected, which means that all hooks and returned promise will behave the same.
+But the effect execution could be continued even if abort appears, to save the result in the cache.
+Default is `true`.

 ```ts
 import { reatomAsync, withDataAtom, withCache } from '@reatom/async'